-- 1. Academic misbehavior (i.e. failure to turn in homework, being unprepared for class, etc.) will be treated as an academic issue.
+1. Academic misbehavior (i.e. failure to turn in homework, being unprepared for class, etc.) will be treated as an academic issue.
 Consequences will be appropriate to the conduct and will be determined and enforced by the teacher.

-Students and parents will be informed of academic expectations and the consequences of not meeting those expectations by the individual teachers. - 2.
-Continued failure to perform academically will result in academic probation and may include principal, teacher, parent and student conference to determine action to help the student improve.
-Students may be asked to find another placement if progress is not reached.
+Students and parents will be informed of academic expectations and the consequences of not meeting those expectations by the individual teachers.

+- 2. Continued failure to perform academically may result in the student being placed on academic probation, and a contract may be developed with input from the principal, teacher, parent and student to determine a plan for improvement.
+Students may be asked to find placement at another school if progress is not reached. - 3.
 Eighth grade students who fail two or more classes for the year will not be allowed to receive a diploma but may participate in graduation activities.
-Students will need to contact their high school for remediation arrangements and may not return to Christ the King for another year.
+8th grade students will need to contact their high School for remediation arrangements and may not return to Christ the King for another year.